alexnm/house-moldovan-blog/src/posts/spotlights/hiking-in-apuseni.md

   <figcaption>Great spot for a quick rest before tackling the final climb.</figcaption>
 </figure>

-The trail continues going up but with a ligher incline as you cross the second forest and you arrive at the junction with the trail that comes from Baisoara (blue cross).You are now on top of the mountain and you get beautiful views all the way to cabins in Baisoara and Muntele Cacovei.
+The trail continues going up but with a lighter incline as you cross the second forest and you arrive at the junction with the trail that comes from Băișoara (blue cross).You are now on top of the mountain and you get beautiful views all the way to cabins in Băișoara and Muntele Cacovei.

 The next section of the hike is the most beautiful as you are on top of the rock formation.
 You can take secondary paths that lead to the edge of the cliffs for breath-taking views of the valley bellow and the Trascau Mountains in the background.